 The right smartphone app can save you money when you travel.
 A few of our free favorites include:

-- GasBuddy: If you’re planning a road trip, this app lets you type in a ZIP code and find a list of gas stations offering the lowest prices.
-Get it for iPhone or Android.
+- GasBuddy: This app lets you type in a city or ZIP code and find a list of local gas stations offering the lowest prices.
+It can also help you save on gas.

-- Oanda Currency Converter: How many dollars in a euro, or a pound?
+- Oanda Currency Converter: How many dollars in a euro or a pound?
 With this free currency converter, you’ll never have to wonder again.
-It converts for 180 currencies and four precious metals.
-Get it for iPhone or Android.
+It does conversion for more than 190 currencies and four precious metals.

-- Google Translate: Communicate with all the smooth grace of a native by using this app, which allows you to type in a phrase and instantly translate it into more than 90 languages.
-Get it for iPhone or Android.
+- Google Translate: This app allows you to type in a phrase and instantly translate it into more than 100 languages.

-You know that nagging feeling: You’re in a new city, and probably missing out on all the fun things to do, or interesting facts about the area’s history.
-Thanks to a couple of options, you can get the skinny on your vacation destination — for free.
+You know that nagging feeling: You’re in a new city, and probably missing out on all the fun things to do or interesting facts about the area’s history.
+Thanks to several options, you can get the skinny on your vacation destination — for free.

-The Global Greeter Network helps you find local volunteers in more than 100 locations who will show you their city.
+The International Greeter Association helps you find local volunteers in more than 130 locations who will show you around their home city.